Infer4Y/GameConsoles/README.md

 # GameConsoles
-The code for the website. &lt;BLANK>
+The code for the website.